A guide to payment optimization

 Protection.
 Clearly display the relevant security certificates on the home page and payment pages to build trust.

-Progressive Web Apps (PWA).
-While responsive web design has been around for years, we’re now seeing a growing adoption of Google’s progressive web app methodology.
+While responsive web design has been around for years, we’re now seeing a growing adoption of Google’s progressive web app (PWA) methodology.
 Web elements are minimized so they can be loaded quickly, much like an app experience.

-Local payment methods.
-Selling across Europe, Middle East, Asia, you can offer multiple payment methods.
+- Local payment methods: For selling across Europe, Middle East, Asia, you can offer multiple payment methods.
 Cards are not always the default choice.
-Before you expand, build ahead by adding the payment methods you need.
+Before you expand, build ahead by adding the local payment methods you need

-Improve first-time conversion.
 Based on our conversations with merchants, we know that around 80% of them do not offer methods that pre-fill customer data which can speed up transactions.
 It’s all in the details when it comes to reducing payment friction for your customer.

 Discover how Checkout.com was able to boost Curve’s approval rates and revenues by 10%